julianPrieto1323/ModelPLP/Readme.md

 - Run the main notebook to train the model and obtain the results:

 `main.ipynb`
+        - In this notbook there are two blocks to create cohorts, the first one is a high level block where you can ask for the cohort characteristics without knowing SQL programming language.
 **3. Evaluation of Results:**
 - The `miscelania.py` script will print the model metrics, **precision**, **recall** and **F1-score**.